Bachelor of Science in Nursing: The Co-op Experience

 - Students transferring into the B.S.N.
 Co-op Program from another institution can expect to complete the program in either three or four years.

-- Students accepted to the program with all science course prerequisites completed (Anatomy I and II, General Chemistry I and II, Microbiology) will begin the program at the second-year clinical level and can complete the degree requirements in a minimum of three years.
+- Students accepted to the program with these prerequisites completed (Anatomy I and II with labs, General Chemistry I and II with labs, Microbiology with lab, English I and II, General Psychology, College Algebra) will begin the program at the second-year clinical level and can complete the degree requirements in a minimum of three years.